From our Free Quilt Block Patterns Library

 Trim away the dog ears (circles in red, top, right).
 In the cutting chart locate the row labelled 'HST measure...'.
 Where this row intersects the Finished Size column is what your HST should measure at this point.
 For this 4-1/2" sample, that number is 2".

-Lay out the cut and sewn patches as shown in the diagram.
+Lay out the cut and sewn patches to create the Flock of Geese design.